istio/istio/CONTRIBUTING.md

 ## Issues

-Github issues can be used to report bugs or feature requests.
+GitHub issues can be used to report bugs or feature requests.

 When reporting a bug please include the following key pieces of information:
 - the version of the project you were using (e.g. version number,